 Existential questions have tortured human minds for millennia.
 Who are we?
 Where do we come from?
 What is the purpose of our existence?

 If you are a deep thinker, you have probably asked yourself these and other existential questions.
-We are the only species on Earth that wonders about its own existence.
+We are the only species on Earth that wonder about the existence.
 Unfortunately, these queries rarely lead us to a certain answer.
 They just leave us questioning and desperately trying to understand things that are bigger than ourselves.
 Sometimes it feels like these things are just not meant to be understood.

 Today, let’s explore five existential questions which have only two possible answers.
 Moreover, the questions themselves are so terrifying that whichever answer is true, it is a scary thing to imagine.